top of page

 Computerised biofeedback is a great option for assessment and treatment, as it objectively measures strength, progress and helps serve to motivate patients.

-Focus Health now offers specialised women’s health and pelvic floor rehabilitation services using computerised biofeedback and expertise by Physiotherapist Jolene Smith.
+Focus Health now offers women’s health and pelvic floor rehabilitation services using computerised biofeedback and expertise by Physiotherapist Jolene Smith.

-25 views0 comments
+26 views0 comments

 bottom of page